Rabbi Michael Werbow

 He moved to Pittsburgh to serve as Congregation Beth Shalom’s Assistant Rabbi before assuming the position of Rabbi in 2009.
 Being cognizant of changing needs in the community, one of his endeavors was a collaboration with lay leaders and local professionals to design a joint Jewish Education Program for his Conservative congregation and a neighboring Reform synagogue.

 In addition to teaching, preaching, and the standard rabbinic endeavors, Rabbi Werbow is known for his warmth and openness.
-He is excited to be at the helm of the largest conservative synagogue in this area and is planning to be involved with community activities along with his rabbinical duties.
+He is excited to be at the helm of the largest conservative synagogue in this area and is involved with community activities along with his rabbinical duties.